Hand puppet

-A hand puppet is a type of puppet that is controlled by the hand or hands that occupies the interior of the puppet.
+A hand puppet is a type of puppet that is controlled by the hands that occupies the interior of the puppet.
 A glove puppet is a variation of hand puppets.
 Rod puppets require one of the puppeteer's hands inside the puppet glove holding a rod which controls the head, and the puppet's body then hangs over most or all of the forearm of the puppeteer, and possibly extends further.
 Other parts of the puppet may be controlled by different means, e.g., by rods operated by the puppeteer's free hand, or strings or levers pulled the head or body.
 A smaller variety, simple hand puppets often have no significant manipulable parts at all.
 Finger puppets are not hand puppets as they are used only on a finger.

 Types of hand puppets

 Simple hand puppets

 The simplest hand puppets are those with few or no moving parts.
-They can be stiff, made from e.g. a hard plastic, but are more often flexible, made from fabric, possibly with some stuffing and attached decorations for eyes, nose, and so on.
+They can be stiff, made from a hard plastic, or more flexible, made from fabric, possibly with some stuffing and attached decorations for eyes, nose, and so on.
 The mouth may be a mere decoration that does not open and close, or the thumb may enter a separate pocket from the rest of the fabric and so simulate a mandible, allowing the puppet to talk.

 Simple hand puppets are usually not much larger than the hand itself.
 A sock puppet is a particularly simple type of hand puppet made from a sock.
 A glove puppet is slightly more complex, with an internal division for fingers allowing independent manipulation of a character's arms.
 The unconsumed hand of the puppeteer is usually concealed from the audience to maintain the illusion of the puppet.

 Simple hand puppets, especially popular licensed characters, are sometimes distributed as children toys or party favors.
 Children usually like to experiment in play with a puppet creating voices and movements and in many cases staging a strictly private performance.
+Some uses of this type of puppetry are found in shows like Kukla, Fran, and Ollie and the Neighborhood of Make-Believe segments of Mister Rogers' Neighborhood.